-Detail: Delegated by: Delegated to: In respect of squatters and unauthorised occupiers: Head of Housing / Tenancy To serve Notice Seeking Possession or Notice to Quit and refer to the Principal Solicitor to institute and complete proceedings for possession.
-Executive Committee Manager / Income, Recovery and Welfare Manager To sanction applications for Warrants of Possession in above cases.
-Executive Committee Executive Director Planning & Regeneration, Regulatory and Housing / Head of Housing Where, on the death of a secure tenant, a right to succeed does not arise or is not exercised, to serve Notice to Quit and refer to the Principal Solicitor to institute proceedings for possession.
-Executive Committee Head of Housing / Tenancy Manager / Income, Recovery and Welfare Manager To make one offer of suitable alternative accommodation to occupants who are members of the family of a deceased tenant and who have been in occupation for one year or more prior to the death of the tenant, and who are under-occupying property where they have no right of succession upon the death of the tenant; and, if the offer is refused: Executive Committee Head of Housing To serve Notice to Quit Executive Committee Hd of Housing To institute proceedings for possession Executive Committee Hd of Legal, Equalities and Democratic Services In respect of squatters and unauthorised occupiers: To serve Notice Seeking Possession or Notice to Quit and refer to the Principal Solicitor to institute and complete proceedings for possession.
+Subject: Detail: Delegated by: Delegated to: Squatters and Unauthorised Occupiers In respect of squatters and unauthorised occupiers: To serve Notice Seeking Possession or Notice to Quit and refer to the Principal Solicitor to institute and complete proceedings for possession.
 To sanction applications for Warrants of Possession in above cases.
-Where, on the death of a secure tenant, a right to succeed does not arise or is not exercised, to serve Notice to Quit and refer to the Principal Solicitor to institute proceedings for possession.
-To make one offer of suitable alternative accommodation to occupants who are members of the family of a deceased tenant and who have been in occupation for one year or more prior to the death of the tenant, and who are under-occupying property where they have no right of succession upon the death of the tenant; and, if the offer is refused: To serve Notice to Quit In respect of squatters and unauthorised occupiers: To serve Notice Seeking Possession or Notice to Quit and refer to the Principal Solicitor to institute and complete proceedings for possession.
-To sanction applications for Warrants of Possession in above cases.
-Where, on the death of a secure tenant, a right to succeed does not arise or is not exercised, to serve Notice to Quit and refer to the Principal Solicitor to institute proceedings for possession.
-Executive Committee Committee To make one offer of suitable alternative accommodation to occupants who are members of the family of a deceased tenant and who have been in occupation for one year or more prior to the death of the tenant, and who are under-occupying property where they have no right of succession upon the death of the tenant; and, if the offer is refused: To serve Notice to Quit To institute proceedings for possession Executive Committee
+Executive Committee Executive Committee Head of Housing / Tenancy Manager / Income, Recovery and Welfare Manager Executive Director Planning & Regeneration, Regulatory and Housing / Head of Housing Right to Succeed / Notice to Quit Where, on the death of a secure tenant, a right to succeed does not arise or is not exercised, to serve Notice to Quit and refer to the Principal Solicitor to institute proceedings for possession.
+Executive Committee Head of Housing / Tenancy Manager / Income, Recovery and Welfare Manager Offer of Alternative accommodation / Family of Deceased Tenant To make one offer of suitable alternative accommodation to occupants who are members of the family of a deceased tenant and who have been in occupation for one year or more prior to the death of the tenant, and who are under-occupying property where they have no right of succession upon the death of the tenant; and, if the offer is refused: To serve Notice to Quit To institute proceedings for possession Executive Committee Executive Committee Executive Committee Head of Housing Hd of Housing Hd of Legal, Equalities and Democratic Services